patrickbwarren/python3-HNC-solver/README.md

 (see next) in terms of the indirect correlation function $e(r) = h(r) - c(r)$.

-An initial guess if the solver is not warmed up is $c(r) = -v(r)$ ;
-this is the random-phase approximation (RPA), which for systems without hard cores is equivalent to the mean spherical approximation (MSA).

 #### Algorithm

 Given an initial guess $c(r)$, the solver implements the following